sk-zk/Extractor/README.md

 ## Build
-A Windows executable is available on the Releases page.
+For x64 Windows and Linux, a standalone executable is available on the Releases page.
 On other platforms, install the .NET 8 SDK and run the following:

 ```sh